 This Colcannon recipe is a traditional Irish recipe.
-These Colcannon potatoes make an excellent side dish to corned beef and lamb.
+Colcannon mashed potatoes are the perfect side dish to serve for a St. Patrick’s Day dinner!

 Traditional Irish Colcannon is made with potatoes and cabbage.
 This recipe has added pancetta and plenty of green onions to make it extra delicious!

-- 3 3/4 pounds Yukon Gold potatoes (about 6 large), peeled and cut into 1-inch pieces
+- 3 3/4 pounds (about 6 large) Yukon Gold Potatoes, peeled & cut into 1-inch pieces

 - 4 ounces chopped pancetta